Omar12/portfolio/readme.md

 ## The Portfolio of Omar Martinez

-The portfolio runs on [HarpJS](http://harpjs.com).
+The portfolio is built using [HarpJS](http://harpjs.com).

-You will need NodeJS to install.
+You will need NodeJS to run.

 Run `npm install harp -g`.